 I’ve been writing about technology things for a while now.
-In my day job as a consultant I get paid.
+In my day job I get paid.
 On this blog I don’t.
 But sometimes I do get given things or offered incentives.
 I try to be transparent about that, so any article you read that may have been somehow influenced by an external party will include a disclaimer.
 The point of this page is to collect the major ones in one location for easy access.

 All the articles and content on this site are written because I’m interested in things.
 I don’t ask for nor do I expect to receive any gifts from vendors just because I wrote an article about them.
 I do write sponsored posts every now and then.
 These have a disclaimer.
 The sponsor suggests a topic but has no editorial control over the content.